 The employer has the burden of proof in establishing disqualifying job misconduct.
 Cosper v.
 Iowa Department of Job Service, 321 N.W.2d 6 (Iowa 1982).
+Repeated failure to follow an employer's instructions in the performance of duties is misconduct.
+Gilliam v.
+Atlantic Bottling Company, 453 N.W.2d 230 (Iowa App.
+1990).
 The employer discharged the claimant and has the burden of proof to show misconduct.
-The employer did provide sufficient evidence of misconduct at the hearing.
+The employer did not participate in the appeal hearing and sufficient evidence of misconduct was not presented at the hearing.
+The claimant had one incident of failing to follow instructions, not repeated incidents.
 Consequently the employer did not meet its burden of proof to show misconduct.
 Benefits are allowed.